Frazz3/DH2642-Project-TRAVELUP-/README.md

 ## Future work

-* Implement functionality to add activities and accomodation to your trip
+* Implement functionality to add activities and accommodation to your trip
-* Improvments of the UI
+* Improvements of the UI (Use Material-UI)
 * Feedback when a trip is created
 * Automated log out after a specified time
-* ...
+* Be able to delete trips
+* Be able to delete a specific restaurant/activity/accommodation in the "my trip" sidebar
+* Be able to rate a trip
+* Implement a "setting view" for the account
+* Implement a "previous trips view"
+* Show "popular trips" (for all users)
+* Button on each restaurant etc. to add it to my trip
+* Button to show details about the restaurant etc.

 ## Project file structure
 <pre>